seedgeorge/SQUEAK/README.md

 ### Minimal Usage Example

-The following code uses an dataset included in the package, performs a simple data check, and then makes a simple plot.
+The following code uses a dataset included in the package, performs a simple data check, and then makes a simple plot.

 ``` R
 data("long_mice")